 - When proficient, the amount of joint-line opening can be quantified by the examiner to between 0-5 mm, 5-10 mm, and greater than 1 cm.
 This would indicate either a mild, moderate, or complete tear of the MCL complex.

 The clinical findings may be subtle even with complete injury.

-- MRI: MCL is best visualised on T2 weighted images.
-Any concomitant meniscal tear should also be visible.
+MRI: Any concomitant meniscal tear should also be visible.

 - PRICER (Protect, Rest, Ice, Compression, Elevation, Rehabilitation) and non-weight-bearing restriction with the use of crutches (often only required for a few days) are recommended.